atlisg/vegan-bot/pm.md

   * Viva for the links
 * Show stats in autocomlete results
 * Address console errors and warnings
+* Stop using this document and start using issues in Github

 #### Nice to have